ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 !!! warning "WARNING"
 	When using a Gemini TX with a non-Gemini receiver, you should set the TX in either Switch or Single Antenna (Ant1/Ant2) Mode.
   The reason is that as the receiver only get the signal from the TX it has synchronized with, the other TX will act as a noise generator and increase both the noise floor and power consumption.
-    X-Band or X modes will now lock this to Gemini or if it detects the Receiver isn't capable of Gemini Mode, it will be set the `Switch` starting with ExpressLRS 4.0.
+    X-Band or X modes will now lock this to Gemini or if it detects the Receiver isn't capable of Gemini Mode, it will be set to `Switch` starting with ExpressLRS 4.0.

 ### Link Mode